Water cure (torture): Philippines

 The water cure has had a long history of use during Philippines' colonial history, having been used during the Spanish, American, and Japanese occupations.
+In the Philippine–American War of 1898-1902, the United States Army tracked guerilla forces using the "water cure", torturing informants until they talked.
+Back in the U.S., opposition to the war grew, as did bitter debates on the morality and legality of the technique.

-After Philippine Independence in 1945, the most notable instances of its use by the Philippine government was by the dictatorship of former President Ferdinand Marcos.
+After Philippine independence in 1946, the most notable instances of its use by the Philippine government was by the dictatorship of former President Ferdinand Marcos.

-The Marcos regime
+Marcos regime

 The water cure was one of the torture methods most used frequently by the Marcos regime in the Philippines from 1965 to 1986, whose torturers referred to the practice as NAWASA sessions—a reference to the National Waterworks and Sewerage Authority which supplied water to the Metro Manila area at the time.
 The practice was widely documented by organizations such as the Task Force Detainees of the Philippines, the World Council of Churches, the International Commission of Jurists, among others.
 Notable survivors of the torture include Loretta Ann Rosales, who eventually became the Chair of the Philippines' Commission on Human Rights, and Maria Elena Ang, who was a 23-year-old journalism student of the University of the Philippines at the time of her torture.